jfmengels/elm-review-common/README.md

 - [`NoExposingEverything`](https://package.elm-lang.org/packages/jfmengels/review-common/1.0.0/NoExposingEverything) - Forbids exporting everything from a module.
 - [`NoImportingEverything`](https://package.elm-lang.org/packages/jfmengels/review-common/1.0.0/NoImportingEverything) - Forbids importing everything from a module.
 - [`NoMissingTypeAnnotation`](https://package.elm-lang.org/packages/jfmengels/review-common/1.0.0/NoMissingTypeAnnotation) - Reports top-level declarations that do not have a type annotation.
+- [`NoMissingTypeAnnotationInLetIn`](https://package.elm-lang.org/packages/jfmengels/review-common/1.0.0/NoMissingTypeAnnotationInLetIn) - Reports `let in` declarations that do not have a type annotation.

 ## Configuration